-The Standard Deviation is a statistical measure, that is closely linked to the Variance.
-Both measures are commonly used across a set of values, to identify the amount that the values differ (or deviate) from the average value.
+The Standard Deviation is a statistical measure, that is used to identify the amount that a set of values differ (or deviate) from the average value.

 The Excel STDEVPA function calculates the standard deviation of a supplied set of values.

-where the arguments, number1, [number2], etc, are one or more numerical values or references to cells containing numbers.
+where the number arguments are one or more numerical values, arrays of values, or references to cells containing numbers.

-If you are using Excel 2007 or Excel 2010, you can enter up to 255 number arguments to the function.
+If you are using a recent version of Excel (2007 or later), you can enter up to 255 number arguments to the function.
 However, in Excel 2003, the function can only accept up to 30 number arguments.

 Note that the Stdevpa function is used when calculating the standard deviation for an entire population.
-If you are calculating the standard deviation of an sample population, you need to use the Stdev or the need to use the Stdeva function.
+If you are calculating the standard deviation of an sample population, you should use the Stdev or the Stdeva function.

 The following spreadsheet shows the Excel Stdevpa function used to calculate the standard deviation of the set of values in cells A1-A4 and in cells A1-A6.

-Further information and examples of the Excel Stdevpa function can be found on the Microsoft Office website.
+For further information and examples of the Excel Stdevpa function, see the Microsoft Office website.